 Please refer to our Possession of Drugs For Sale page for more information on these charges and possible range of sentences

-The Criminal Trial Lawyers at The Law Offices of David M. Cantor take pride in knowing more about the defense of Possession or Use of a Dangerous Drugs than prosecutors and police officers.
+The Criminal Trial Lawyers at DM Cantor take pride in knowing more about the defense of Possession or Use of Dangerous or Narcotic Drugs than prosecutors and police officers.
 Some possible defenses are:

 - The Accused Did Not Knowingly Possess Any Drugs